 - Mapping both existing and potential supply and demand infrastructure, (e.g. current public and private diesel fleets fuelling infrastructure, possible sites for adding hydrogen to natural gas pipelines, etc.) where hydrogen fuelling infrastructure could service demands,

 - Assisting HUB jurisdictions with feasibility analysis and/or evaluation of different sub-regional options and opportunities, and

 - Ensuring information is in the public domain, allowing the private sector to develop solutions and compete to deliver efficient, low-cost production and distribution

 - Developing, focussing and leveraging academic techno-economic analytical capacity

-- Ensure learnings are shared among nodes in a formal continuous learning framework
+- Ensure learnings are shared among HUBs in a formal continuous learning framework

 - Potential funding for regional/local organizations to facilitate project development

 - Position hubs to be successful in their requests to government programs for larger commercialization projects